alsosprachben/mnvkd/README.md

  - A platform with stack-based threads needs a thread-aware memory allocator to deal with memory transactions.
  - However, an event-based platform with futures shares all memory, and all memory transactions are within a single thread.

+### Frameworks Invert Control
+In a typical functional computing environment, dependent platform code is linked as external functions called from application functions.
+The application is completely in control over its dependencies, and needs configuration changes to use different dependencies.

+Rather than acting as a dependent library, a framework can invert control so that rather than being called by applications, the framekwork instead calls into applications, and the applications have no direct control over the framework.
+This simplifies the interface with the application, and makes it easier to unify configuration across applications.